Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Benchmarks

-Implementing the FKPT method — our perturbative treatment of NLO potentials outlined in Sec.~\ref{sec:PertNLO} — requires substantial additions to the code beyond the regular Faddeev-equation solver.
-To test this functionality, we note that perturbation theory can be implemented straightforwardly with the nonperturbative framework, although at additional computational cost.
-Starting with an auxiliary potential,
+Implementing the FKPT method — our perturbative treatment of NLO potentials outlined in Sec.~\ref{sec:PertNLO} — requires substantial extensions to the code beyond the standard Faddeev-equation solver.
+To validate this functionality, we note that perturbation theory can be implemented straightforwardly within the nonperturbative framework, albeit with additional computational cost.
+Starting from an auxiliary potential,

-where $x$ is the auxiliary multiplier, we can use the nonperturbative solver, i.e., Eqs.~\eqref{eqn:compT} and \eqref{eqn:NdScatAmp2NF}, to calculate the $x$-dependent scattering amplitude $U(E_3, x)$ for any value of $x$.
-By numerically expanding $U(E_3, x)$ around $x = 0$, we can obtain the NLO scattering amplitude in perturbative theory:
+where $x$ is an auxiliary multiplier sampled over an interval around 0.
+We can use the nonperturbative solver, i.e., Eqs.~\eqref{eqn:compT} and \eqref{eqn:NdScatAmp2NF}, to calculate the $x$-dependent scattering amplitude $U(E_3, x)$ for arbitrary $x$.
+By numerically expanding $U(E_3, x)$ about $x = 0$, we obtain the NLO scattering amplitude in perturbation theory:

-This approach is computationally demanding, as it requires performing multiple evaluations of the amplitude at different values of $x$ to perform the Taylor expansion numerically.
-Furthermore, this auxiliary-potential method has a large memory footprint because it does not account for the significantly smaller size of the LO kernel.
-While useful for benchmarking, the auxiliary-potential method's limitations justify the implementation of the FKPT approach.
-For the phase shifts sampled, the two approaches produce consistent results, with at least six identical significant digits.
+This approach is computationally demanding, as it requires multiple evaluations of the amplitude at different values of $x$ to carry out the Taylor expansion numerically.
+In practice, we use at least five $x$ values to ensure the numerical stability of the NLO results.
+Compared with the FKPT method, the auxiliary-potential method requires at least an order of magnitude more computation time when both methods use the same number of mesh points $N$ and the same set of truncated $3N$ channels $\ket{\alpha}$.
+Furthermore, the auxiliary-potential method has a large memory footprint because it does not exploit the significantly smaller size of the LO kernel.
+While useful for benchmarking, these limitations motivate the adoption of the FKPT approach.
+For the sampled phase shifts, the two approaches yield consistent results, agreeing to at least six significant digits.